moniafavaro/pac-man/README.md

 https://user-images.githubusercontent.com/60261970/148072625-25665f02-d66a-41f3-8325-b40df0988345.mp4

 When the course ended I came back to have a look at this bug, but I couldn't find a way to fix it.

+## Challenges

+* With only few weeks into the bootcamp, having to build a game in one week was the biggest challenge.
+* Make the enemies run in different directions from each other.

+## Wins

+For me it was a big win to made this project with only 3 weeks of the course and be able to delivered the MVP.

+## Future Features

+* To start I want to be able to fix the bugs.
+* Make the enemies and the hero run smoothly through the maze.
+* Change the wall, so they can be more rounded.
+* Add a passage from one side to the other.
+* Add bonus food.

+## Key Learnings

+* Always start with pseudocode, that made coding easier.
+ * General planning techniques for code based projects.
+* Event Listeners.
+* Flexbox.
+* Debugging, I have to spend some time trying to bebugg my project with so success, but I learned a lot through this.